artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 CSV.
 If you wish to name your CSV file, then you can specify the target filename in the path (e.g. in the above example, "*example.csv*" is the target filename).

+If your database includes relationships between authority records, these will exported along with the authority records CSV file in a separate ``relations`` CSV file.

 .. _csv-export-authority-cli-options: